How to Be HIPAA Compliant? The Checklist You'll Need

 Rule #3: The Breach Notification Rule

-How Do You Become HIPAA compliant?
+How Do You Become HIPAA Compliant?

 Becoming HIPAA compliant requires investment from all areas of your organization, and relies on consistent, transparent communication between covered entities and their business associates.
-While this may seem daunting, we’ve made it simpler by providing a concrete checklist that you can follow to make sure you’ve covered your bases.
+While this may seem daunting, we’ve made it simpler by providing a concrete checklist you can follow to make sure you’ve covered your bases.
 Read on, and learn how to be HIPAA compliant.

-The 8 Step HIPAA Compliant Checklist You’ll Need
+The 10-Step HIPAA Compliant Checklist You’ll Need

 1. Choose Internal HIPAA Experts